 Batteries Are Not Accepted In Your Sioux Falls Recycling Bin.

 Batteries can cause fires when they get crushed in transit, when they’re dumped at the recycling center, or when buried in the landfill.
-Check out this recent video from Portland, Maine showing how easily a fire can start, this one was from a lithium battery.
+Check out this recent video from our facility showing how easily a fire can start, this one was from a lithium battery.
 If you google recycling center battery fires, you’ll find many, many more examples.

 What should you do when batteries run out of juice?